Major study. Minor study. GPA. UAC. SSAF. ATAR. We know university terminology can look like its own language sometimes.

 It kind of is – a language to a world that can open doors to your dream career.
 Being fluent in university related vocabulary means you can understand university communications, know when assignments are due and identify who to talk to.
 University terminology is definitely easier to learn than Dothraki, and (possibly) even more useful.

-So, to make your life easy, here’s the Charles Sturt University terminology cheat sheet.
+So, to make your life easy, here’s the Charles Sturt guide to university terminology – your very own university vocabulary list.

 A